machine/machine.specifications.fakes/README.markdown

 * Login in github (you need an account)
 * Fork the main repository from [Github](https://github.com/BjRo/Machine.Fakes)
+* Please contribute only on the dev branch.
+(We don't develop on the master branch.
+Only our releases are build from there)
-* Push your changes to your fork
+* Push your changes to your GitHub repository.
-* Send me a pull request
+* Send us a pull request

 # How to get started